smitwaman/aws-cloud-appserver-demo/Part-3.md

-3.For creation of launch template navigate to create template in LNM window.
+3. For creation of launch template navigate to create template in LNM window.

 4. Fill up details as